pmradman/CMPS2200-recitation/recitation-03/recitation-03.md

 d) Assuming that your recursive calls to `num_disagreements_fast` are done in parallel, write the span recurrence for your algorithm.
+Please explain how do you have this.

 .
 .